Introduction

 I was one of the first people to use a 3D CAD program to create 3D user

-Around 2005, I decided to shift gears and become a physicist.
-I changed my major
+Around 2005, I decided to shift gears away from programming to become a

-to physics and mathematics and graduated from Mizzou in 2007.
-I joined Wash U
+graduated from Mizzou in 2007.
+I joined Wash U for the physics graduate program

-for the physics graduate program and worked for Prof. Jim Buckley, whom I
+and worked for Prof. Jim Buckley.

 - Worked with an international team of scientists in the US and Europe on data